Lemon Balm Essential Oil Benefits: Fight Cold Sores, Herpes & Anxiety

 Lemon Balm Essential Oil As An Antioxidant

-The high levels of limonoids, citronellal, geraniol, linalool and caffeic acid contained in Lemon Balm essential oil make it a potent and non-toxic natural antioxidant.
+The high levels of limonoids, citronellal, geraniol, linalool and caffeic acid contained in Lemon Balm essential oil make it a non-toxic natural antioxidant.
 This means that the oil can ingested orally with some warm water (in small doses), inhaled through a steam process or even added to your morning juice (again in small doses) to help flush any harmful toxins and bacteria from your system before they cause any problems in your body.

 Antioxidants are also great for maintaining and regulating your body’s general state of health and that of your skin’s by removing and preventing any free-radical damage that may occur over the course of your day.
 Free-radicals are basically molecules that we come into contact with on a daily basis, whether it’s through exposure to the sun (free-radicals are linked to UV ray exposure), any fatty foods you might eat or even certain medications you might take.

-These molecules cause cell damage and degeneration through chemical reactions and are one of the leading causes of the signs of aging and a weakened immune system – which makes you vulnerable to other infections and diseases.
+These molecules cause cell damage and degeneration through chemical reactions and are one of the biggest causes of the signs of aging and a weakened immune system – which makes you vulnerable to other infections and diseases.
 The antioxidants will contain and remove the molecules from your system when ingested orally and can be applied topically to get rid of them on the surface of your skin, improving your natural complexion and helping to slow the signs of aging.

 Did you know that you need 8000 kilos of lemon balm (Melissa) to produce one litre of essential oil?